Accounting & Bookkeeping

 Friday: Planning, Cleanup, and Client Onboarding

-Friday is Rachel’s buffer day.
-She handles new client setup (building the chart of accounts, connecting bank feeds, configuring Dext, creating auto-categorization rules for the first time), addresses any carryover from the week, and plans for the following Monday.
+Friday is the buffer day.
+It handles new client setup (building the chart of accounts, connecting bank feeds, configuring Dext, creating auto-categorization rules for the first time), any carryover from the week, and planning for the following Monday.

-She also reviews her Aero Workflow dashboard to make sure nothing slipped.
+It’s also when to review the Aero Workflow dashboard and make sure nothing slipped.
 Every client has a recurring workflow with defined tasks and deadlines.
 If a client’s March reconciliation isn’t marked complete by March 20th, the system flags it.
 If a client hasn’t uploaded receipts in two weeks, an automatic reminder goes out.

 The Technology Stack That Makes This Work